 Noise cancellation and hands-free operation are essential to those who want to use their phones while driving.
-Car kits are also useful for people with physical limitations who want to access their phone from their bed (shown to the right).
+Car kits are also useful for people with physical limitations who want to access their phone from their bed.
+This is especially important if your phone doesn't come with voice control.
 The phone must be Bluetooth compatible and have voice-dialing.

 Portable Battery Packs and USB Chargers